-- 1. Dwelling units (private and commercial lodgings) 2 spaces per unit; - 2.
-Churches, auditoriums, and other facilities housing seated audiences 1 parking space per every 4 seats; - 3.
-Other indoor uses (including, but not limited to, offices, retail goods and services, and eating and drinking places) 1 space per 300 square feet of floor area; - 4.
-Outdoor or mixed facilities and combinations of any permitted uses sufficient number of spaces that will, in the determination of the Commissioners, make reasonable and adequate provision for the highest expected volume of users.
-Such determination may be based upon the following: - a.
-The designated capacity of such facilities;
+- Dwelling units (private and commercial lodgings) 2 spaces per unit; 1. - 2.
+Churches, auditoriums, and other facilities housing seated audiences - 1 parking space per every 4 seats; - 3.
+Other indoor uses (including, but not limited to, offices, retail goods and services, and eating and drinking places) - 1 space per 300 square feet of floor area: - 4.
+Outdoor or mixed facilities and combinations of any permitted uses - sufficient number of spaces that will, in the determination of the Commissioners, make reasonable and adequate provision for the highest expected volume of users.
+Such determination may be based upon the following: - The designated capacity of such facilities; a. - An overall plan for concentrations of parking with consideration b. for designed landscaping in relationship to the surroundings; - Trade-off, or alternating use of parking area(s) by uses c. occurring during different hours, days or seasons;

-- b.
-An overall plan for concentrations of parking with consideration for designed landscaping in relationship to the surroundings; - c.
-Trade-off, or alternating use of parking area(s) by uses occurring during different hours, days or seasons; - d.
-Compliance with Americans with Disabilities Act requirements for the physically challenged.
+Compliance with Americans with Disabilities Act requirements d.